agt25/NodEd/README.md

 #### Update: 21 December, 2020

 NodEd was my CS50 final project.
 Version 1 is no longer open-source.
 NodEd v2 is being developed.
 The app will include some unique features not found in Google Docs, Microsoft Word, Typora, Jupyter Notebooks, or the likes.

-The mission is to make the program “the only note-taking app you’ll ever need,” where users from all domains find the tools they seek (and more!) in NodEd.
+<p align="center"> The mission is to make the program “the only note-taking app you’ll ever need,” where users from all domains find the tools they seek (and more!) in NodEd. </p>

 >If you need the v1 source code, whether for use, to add to, or gather ideas from, reach out to ant124@g.harvard.edu.
 Also, feel free to email if interested in collaborating on v2.